-The 7 Types of Rest (and What They Really Look Like)
+7 Types of Rest (& What They Look Like)

 Rest isn’t just sleep.